deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Resource with this id already exists.
 *   2303
     *   Superordinate domain for this hostname does not exist.
+*   2304
+    *   Superordinate domain for this hostname is in pending delete.
 *   2306
     *   Host names must be at least two levels below the public suffix.